C-Stewart-GH/Data_Lake_Analysis_Project/README.md

 ## Creating Data Warehouse

 To create a simple example Data Warehouse, the team created a single relational database in MySQL.
-Using Python packages mysql.connector and tweepy, the team was able to automatically pull ~80 tweets related to 'covid-19' in a specific date range into the MySQL database.
+Using Python packages mysql.connector and tweepy, the team was able to automatically pull 81 tweets related to 'covid-19' in a specific date range into the MySQL database.
 Jupyter Notebook used to pull in the data can be found [here](../main/Jupyter%20Notebooks/Twitter%20API%20to%20SQL%20DB.ipynb).

 This database had a single table that only stored:
 - idTweets
 - Created_At
 - Tweet

-When attempting to bring in other related data such as location, MySQL struggled to parse the semi-structured data twitter produces.
+When attempting to bring in the semi-structured tweet data, MySQL created some errors due to the missing data.
 This would prove to be less of a concern in a NoSQL Database and Data Lake.
 Further details can be found in the [full report]((../main/Full%20Report/Final%20Report.docx)).

 [Back to Top](#BackToTop)